KDAZ

 KDAZ (700 AM) is a commercial radio station in Albuquerque, New Mexico.
 It airs a combination of syndicated talk radio shows and Christian radio programming.
 It is owned by Pan American Broadcasting Co., Inc.

 Weekdays, most of the shows heard on KDAZ are conservative talk programs: Markley, Van Camp and Robbins, The Joe Pags Show, The Lars Larson Show and Jay Sekulow.
-Hourly newscasts are from Salem's Townhall Radio News.
+Hourly newscasts are from Salem Radio Network's Townhall.
 Christian programming is heard late nights and weekends, along with syndicated shows from Howie Carr and Todd Starnes.

 KDAZ is a Class D radio station.
 By day, it broadcasts at 450 watts.
 AM 700 is a clear-channel frequency in the United States, reserved for Class A station WLW in Cincinnati.
 So at night, KDAZ reduces power to 55 watts to avoid interference.
 Programming is also heard on FM translator K245CD at 96.9 MHz in Albuquerque.